-Prepares healthcare professionals to evaluate and assess victims with potential symptoms of myocardial infarction, interpret ECGs for signs of STEMI, and activate a system of care for rapid reperfusion of an occluded coronary artery addresses a key knowledge gap in electrocardiogram (ECG) and pharmacology, and focuses on specific recognition skills and drug treatment knowledge
+The ACLS Pre-Course prepares healthcare professionals to evaluate and assess victims with potential symptoms of myocardial infarction, interpret ECGs for signs of STEMI, and activate a system of care for rapid reperfusion of an occluded coronary artery.
+The course also addresses a key knowledge gap in electrocardiogram (ECG) and pharmacology and focuses on specific recognition skills and drug treatment knowledge

 ACLS (Advanced Cardiac Life Support)